jcolinhill/pyilc/README.md

                  '/path/to/location/map_freq_Y.fits',...]
 ```

-Note that there is another input paramater `N_freqs` which is required in the input file, and which **must be** equal to the length of the `freq_map_files` list, or else an error will be thrown.
+Note that there is another input parameter `N_freqs` which is required in the input file, and which **must be** equal to the length of the `freq_map_files` list, or else an error will be thrown.
 The maps must be listed in order of decreasing resolution, as specified by the user-specified input beams, as described below.
 #### Beams
 There is also some additional metadata about the input maps that must be included in the input file.
 In particular the **beams** with which the maps are convolved must be specified.
 There are two options: Gaussian beams, or more general, 1-dimensional ($\ell$-dependent) beams.
 Gaussian beams are specified as follows:
 ```